Skip to main content

 Working with struggling readers is darn hard work.
 Progress is slow, and it takes an enormous amount of effort.
 Really concerted, dedicated, sustained effort.
 The students I work with usually make me want to bang my head against a wall out of frustration and leap across the room for joy, and that’s within a 45 minute tutoring session!

-The Florida Center for Reading Research (FCRR) (opens in a new window) recently summarized K-3 intervention research.
+The Florida Center for Reading Research (FCRR) (opens in a new window) recently summarized K-3 research.
 FCRR staff established criteria for selecting studies to include in their review; 12 studies ended up making the review and contributing to Extensive Reading Interventions in Grades K-3 (opens in a new window).
 The report provides some guidance for people who work with struggling readers.
 I think it provides some insight into just what it takes to make a difference (and it’s a lot).

 Among the findings: